vue-js-israel/meetups/april_meetup_2022.md

-# Have a reactive Pizza with the Vue 3.0
+# Be pretty and secure in developing with Vue.js

 Thanks ❤️ ❤️ for [Microsoft Reactor](https://reactor-ext.azurewebsites.net/en-us/reactor/location/telaviv) for hosting us with venue and food, and [Vue School](https://vueschool.io) for sponsoring our meetup gift.